 1685.
-And fome of our banished worthies (who were with him in America, and came home) faid to me, that he exceeded all our banished, that they knew, in prevailing with some to set up the worship of God in their samilies, and young ones to pray, and join in societies for prayer and conference: What
+And some of our banished worthies (who were with him in America, and came home) said to me, that he exceeded all our banished, that they knew, in prevailing with some to fet up the worship of God in their families, and young ones to pray, and join in societies for prayer and conference: What that he did forfee and foretel about them.